karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 # **What are knowledge databases?**

-With RAG the retrieval of relevant information requires an external "Knowledge database", a place where we can store and use to efficiently retrieve information.
+With RAG, the retrieval of relevant information requires an external "knowledge database", a place where we can store and use to efficiently retrieve information.
 We can think of this database as the external long-term memory of our LLM.

-To retrieve information that is semantically related to our questions, we're going to use a "semantic search database".
+To retrieve information that is semantically related to our questions, we're going to use a **semantic search database**.

 ## **Semantic search database**